drush211/Speedruns/Youtube/README.md

 From what I understand Youtube is much more aggressive as far as blocking content with trademarked content.
 Where as Twitch will mute the offending part of the cast, Youtube will remove it completely.

+## Monetization

+Youtube will not allow you to monetize just you playing a game, but per their terms of service, you can monetize things that are informational/educational.
+Therefore it seems like a tutorial or unique content would be able to be monetized without issue.